Magenta-Mause/Medals-Frontend/README.md

 ## Published Docker Images

-On every push to main or if the `build_frontend` workflow is dispatched manually two Docker images are published.
+On every push to main or if the `Build Frontend` workflow is dispatched manually two Docker images are published.
+The images can be found on [Docker Hub](https://hub.docker.com/repository/docker/ecofreshkaese/medals-frontend/general).

+The latest image is used for the official deployment while the image with the local tag can be used for local deployments.

 # Was möchte ich erzählen